ali-mansi-dev82/PonezFrontV1/README.md

 Ponez is An online classifieds and marketplace app for buying and selling new and second-hand items.

+## Technology

+Ponez is a mern application
+Use of React for Frontend Technology
+Use of Node and Express.js for Backend Technology
+Use of Monogo for DataBase Technology

 ## Installation

 To install Ponez, follow these steps: